JeremyLau01/Lau-Family-Recipes-Web-App/README.md

 ## Technologies

 Here, you should list the technologies that your web app uses, including programming languages, frameworks, libraries, and any other tools or resources.
-Be sure to mention Firebase Storage, Hosting, and Database.

 - Firebase Storage
 - Firebase Hosting
 - Firebase Database
+- React.js framework
+- React Router DOM framework
+- Node.js
+- Javascript
+- CSS
+- HTML
-- List other technologies used
+-

 ## Features

 Key features of your my web app include:

 - Real-time data updates
-- React Router DOM framework
 - Integration with other services or APIs
 - List other features